 I've long wanted to learn how to produce concept art.

 So I recently decided to put some time in to explore the more advanced features of Affinity Photo.
 I also decided to learn Blender at the same time, and spent an entire day going through basic 3D modelling courses.
-This exercise gave way to a few realizations:

 The things you can do in 3D software (especially Blender 2.8) are amazing, and worthy of further mastery.